-As stated in Section 1.02 Budget of this RFP, the State desires a minimum of 10% of gross sales for a contract resulting from this RFP.
-Proposals less than 10% of gross sales will be considered non-responsive and will be rejected by the State.
+As stated in Section 1.02 Budget of this RFP, the State desires a minimum of 15% of gross sales for a contract resulting from this RFP.
+Proposals less than 15% of gross sales will be considered non-responsive and will be rejected by the State.

-1. Percentage Offered I am offering a percentage of% of gross sales of merchandise bearing the Alaska State Parks logo.
-2. Preference Certification (a) Does your company qualify for the Alaska Bidder's Preference?
+be rejected by the State.
+1. Percentage Offered I am offering a percentage of% of gross sales of merchandise bearing the Alaska Grown logo.
+2. Preference Certification a) Does your company qualify for the Alaska Bidder's Preference?
 YES \square NO \square If yes, you must have a current Alaska Business license at the deadline for responses.
-License Number: (b) Does your company qualify for the Alaska Veteran's Preference?
+License Number: b) Does your company qualify for the Alaska Veteran's Preference?
 YES \square NO \square If yes, provide a copy of your DD214 with social security number, serial number, date of birth, and other Privacy Act information redacted out with your proposal or upon request by the DNR Procurement Officer.
-Also, preference is statutorily capped at \$5,000.00. (c) Does your company qualify for the Alaska Employment Program or Alaskans with Disabilities preference?
-YES □ NO □ If yes, provide a copy of the certification letter issued by the Division of Vocational Rehabilitation with your proposal.
+Also, preference is statutorily capped at \$5,000.00. c) Does your company qualify for the Alaska Employment Program or Alaskans with Disabilities preference?
+YES \square NO \square If yes, provide a copy of the certification letter issued by the Division of Vocational Rehabilitation with your proposal.
 Failure to provide a copy of the certification letter with your proposal will result in disallowance of the preference.
-3. Amendments The offeror acknowledges receipt of the following amendment(s) issued for this REP:
+3. Amendments The offeror acknowledges receipt of the following amendment(s) issued for this RFP: